People Anticipate Our Thoughts On Their "Am I The Jerk?" Stories

 Another User Comments:

 “NTJ.
 It’d be different if Y had helped make the file but they didn’t so they aren’t entitled to it.
 She could’ve had just as many notes as you guys if she was taking the same class.
-It’s not your fault she didn’t work as diligently.”
-Formal-Ant1452

 14. WIBTJ If I Don't Attend My Niece's Birthday?

 “My niece and I are eleven months apart, she’ll turn legal in late May so we’d be the same age for at least two weeks before my birthday, which happens to fall on an extended weekend.

 My sister, her Mom, wants to celebrate my niece’s birthday with me.
 No reason was given, just ‘I’ll have enough money by then’.
 She didn’t ask for a joint birthday and even if she did my answer would be ‘No.’ If she had asked at all it’d still be ‘No’.
-My obvious distaste has been overlooked so it might just happen anyway.

 (She’s having dinner at her actual party.)

+I understand I can’t be entitled to an entire day.
 It’s just that I have had terrible birthdays, and can’t remember the last time it felt special to me.
 This is the first birthday I’ll spend with my five-month-old, despite what everyone may think – this day would mean a lot to me if I could just have it with mine.

 The birthday is all my sister talks about.
 Anyway, WIBTJ if I skip it?
 This is a big party, she’s purchasing top-notch nonsense too whereas mine wouldn’t be any good.
-I don’t have that budget to pimp my birthday.”
+I don’t have that budget to p**p my birthday.”

 Another User Comments: